 E. Taps

 Following the three rifle volleys, the Bugler plays Taps.
-During the playing of Taps, the Funeral Party is invited to stand, if able, and civilians requested to place their hand over their heart, while Active Duty members and Veterans are invited to salute.
+During the playing of Taps, the Funeral Party is invited to stand, if able, and civilians are requested to place their hand over their heart, while Active Duty members and Veterans are invited to salute.

 F. Folding and Presentation of the American Flag